450-4083/01 – Microcontrollers Applications in Biomedical Engineering (AMvBI)

 Subject syllabus:

-6. Counters and timers: SysTick, peripheral timers, input captures and output compare modes, pulse-width modulation, real time timers.
+6. Counters and timers: SysTick, periodic interrupt timers, advanced timers, real time timers, low-power timers.

 Conditions for subject completion